ember-learn/cli-guides/guides/advanced-use/asset-compilation.md

 of the md5.
 Pass `null` to suppress the hash, which can be useful when using `prepend`.

-As an example, this `ember-cli-build` will exclude any file in the fonts/169929 directory as well as add a cloudfront domain to each fingerprinted asset.
+As an example, this `ember-cli-build` will exclude any file in the fonts/169929 directory as well as add a CloudFront domain to each fingerprinted asset.

 ```javascript
 // ember-cli-build.js